 This is an oldie, but a goodie?
 The theory is that there is a disconnect between the neurological system in your gut (sometimes called the second brain) and your “mighty” brain (the one you’re using to read this article) that impacts your digestion.

 The theory relies on treating the emotional “disconnect” medicinally.
-The idea that your gut went rogue and must be kept in line with medication is a poor theory at best yet it’s been popular for decades.
+The idea that your gut went rogue and must be kept in line with antidepressant medication is a poor theory at best yet it’s been popular for decades.

 EPI stands for exocrine pancreatic insufficiency.
-It’s a fancy long way of saying that you don’t have enough pancreatic enzymes.
+It’s a fancy way of saying that you don’t produce enough pancreatic enzymes.
 Enzymes are vital for digesting food, and the symptoms of EPI can mimic those of IBS, so it’s another problem that can be part of the IBS milieu.
 However, treating this problem with enzymes when you don’t need them can mask other problems, so it’s important to consider not only EPI but the rest of the IBS puzzle.

 If we only had a nickel for every time someone said, “Well, I suppose I can’t get away from my bad digestion.
 My mom, grandma, sister, etc. all had digestive problems.
 So I know that my digestive problems are genetic.”